Best Cheap Home Insurance Companies in North Carolina (2026)

 Wind damage from hurricanes and storms is almost always covered as part of your standard homeowners insurance.
 This includes things like shingles falling off the roof and trees being uprooted.

 However, you should always confirm this by reading your coverage details.
-If you live in an area companies see as high risk, they may exclude wind damage from your regular policy and require you to buy it as an extra coverage.
+If you live in an area that companies see as high risk, they may exclude wind damage from your regular policy and require you to buy it as an extra coverage.
+Wind damage is especially common in Surry and Wake counties, with more than 30 serious wind-related events in 2025 in each county.

 flood icon